How to quantize model

 After executing the script, three files will be exported:

-• **.espdl: ESPDL model binary file, which can be directly used for chip reasoning.
+• **.espdl: ESPDL model binary file, which can be deployed on chip for inference directly, and can be visualized with Netron.

 • **.info: ESPDL model text file, used to debug and determine whether the .espdl model is exported correctly.
 Contains model structure, quantized model weights, test input/output and other information.